vinisman/bbctl/README.md

 # bbctl

 **bbctl** is a CLI tool for managing repositories and automation in **Bitbucket Server / Data Center** environments.
-It provides streamlined support for repository creation, manifest management
+It provides streamlined support for repository creation, deletion, and updating

 ## ✨ Features

-- Management multiple repositories from YAML config
+- Management multiple repositories from multiple projects
-- All commands are run in the project context
+- Getting additional information about repository using manifest file from the root of the repository
 - Parallel processing for high-performance bulk operations
 - YAML input/output for full GitOps compatibility
 - Easy configuration via `.env` file